-A blog by Adriana Lopez Forero, President
+A blog by Adriana Lopez Forero, CEO

 One of the best ways to understand using video game techniques in the classroom is through the lenses of player types.